Multi-head Ensemble of Smoothed Classifiers for Certified Robustness: Methodology

-\textbf{Diversifying parameters.} In ensemble methods, the variance reduction via leveraging predictions of multiple classifiers distinctively improves the performance for certified robustness~\cite{horvath2021boosting}.
-Correspondingly, diversities between the classifiers in our augmented multi-head DNN are encouraged.
+\textbf{Diversifying parameters.} In ~\cite{horvath2021boosting}, the variance reduction via ensembling multiple DNNs trained from different random seeds distinctively improves the performance for certified robustness.
+Correspondingly, diversities between the multiple augmented heads in SOME are encouraged.
 Especially in such a structure with a common backbone, the diversities across heads are of particular interest and should be designed delicately, avoiding extracting the same features and converging to identical heads.

-A cosine constraint is imposed on the parameters of all paired heads, \textit{i.e.}, the augmented heads are \textit{mutually orthogonal} with each other:
+A cosine constraint is thereby imposed on the parameters of all paired heads:

-This constraint indicates that the features learned by the shared backbone $g(\cdot)$ are required to simultaneously well adapt to the augmented heads $h^k(\cdot), k=1, \cdots, L$, which are mutually orthogonal and all optimized for certified robustness with RS.
-Thus in the considered network structure, a more adaptive backbone with diversified classifiers can be attained for the ensemble.

-During training, the weighted loss of multiple heads is optimized in the objective, as commonly used in the ensemble training ~\cite{linmans2020efficient,rupprecht2017learning}.
-In each iteration, the weight $\omega^k$ \textit{w.r.t.} the $k$-th head $h^k$ is set as $1-\epsilon$ if $h^k$ gets the smallest loss on the Gaussian corrupted mini-batch $(\mathbf{x}+\boldsymbol\delta,y)$: